Help

 The Standings tab shows the series results at any point.
 Each row is a competitor; the columns show their points for each race and their series totals.

 Sail Scoring uses Low Point scoring: 1st place scores 1 point, 2nd scores 2, and so on.
 Lower totals are better.
-The standings are ordered by total points, with tie-breaking by most first places, then most second places, and so on.
+The standings are ordered by net points; ties are broken per RRS A8 — first by each boat’s race scores listed best-to-worst excluding discards (A8.1), then, if still tied, by the score in the last race, the next-to-last, and so on (A8.2).

 Result codes are shown in parentheses in the race columns, e.g. 7 (DNF).